What is Big Wall and Aid Climbing?

 What is Big Wall Climbing?

 Big wall climbing is a guaranteed adventure.
 A big wall is essentially a vertical expanse of rock which is too big to climb in a single day.
-Food, water and other gear is taken up in a haul bag and nights are spent sleeping on a portaledge or natural rock ledge thousands of feet off the ground.
+Food, water and other gear is taken up in a haul bag.
+Nights are spent sleeping on a portaledge, or a natural rock ledge, thousands of feet off the ground.
 Unless you’re a very good free climber, most routes require aid climbing to reach the summit.

 Due to their length, steepness and complexity, big walls present a multitude of mental and physical challenges which you are unlikely to encounter in other disciplines of climbing.
 Easier big walls, such as the Regular Northwest Face of Half Dome, are routinely climbed in a day by climbers with chalk bags instead of haul bags.
-Whereas obscure aid-intensive routes may take a highly experienced team over two weeks to complete.
+Whereas, an obscure, aid-intensive route on the same wall may take a highly experienced team over two weeks to complete.

 Big walls aren’t that common – the most famous, and accessible, is El Capitan in Yosemite, although there are many more in remote locations such as Baffin Island and Patagonia.
 Learn more about where big walls are in this article.